thomasballinger/jsrisk/readme.md

 Todo:

 * Nice tests for all simple database methods: DONE
-* Implementation of all simple database methods
+* Implementation of all simple database methods: DONE
+* Nice tests for all restActions
+* Implementation of all restActions
 * Set up authentication for node server and REST requests
   * super simple would be ok
 * implement rest of REST queries